Hit enter to search or ESC to close

 • Drive Distance: Approx. 2.5 hours

 7. This morning you'll have the opportunity to take part in one of the most popular activities in New Zealand: swimming with dusky dolphins!
-It’s an early start but it’s a great way to begin your day from the epic sunrise to swimming with wild dolphins, this is the kind of once in a lifetime experience you won't soon forget.
+It’s an early start but it’s a great way to begin your day from the epic sunrise to getting to spend time with wild dolphins - this is the kind of once in a lifetime experience you won't soon forget.
 For those of us who aren't swimming, we’ll have a leisurely breakfast and the chance to explore Kaikoura before heading south to Christchurch.

 • Meals: Breakfast and Dinner